AzeemRG/PES_traffic_light_controller/README.md

 # pes_traffic

-## Traffic Light Controller : RTL to GDS
+## Traffic Light Controller : RTL to GDS and Physical Design using OpenLane

 ### Introduction